cellgeni/STARsolo/README.md

 `STAR --runThreadN 16 --runMode genomeGenerate --genomeDir STAR --genomeFastaFiles $FA --sjdbGTFfile $GTF`

+`STARsolo` reference is not different from a normal `STAR` reference - `STARsolo` workflow is invoked using the options listed below.
+Thus, it can be run on both `Cell Ranger` filtered and un-filtered index.
+We use the filtered reference to match the `Cell Ranger` output as closely as possible.

+### Pre-made reference location

+All **CellGenIT** pre-made `STAR` references are located in `/nfs/cellgeni/STAR/`.
+Barcode whitelist files are located in `/nfs/cellgeni/STAR/whitelists`.

 ## Processing scRNA-seq with STARsolo

 ### Reprodicing `Cell Ranger` v4 and above (but much faster)